-Turkey: Statkraft puts HPP Cetin project for sale30.
-June 2016. / SEE Energy News
+Turkey: Statkraft puts HPP Cetin project for sale, SEE Energy News

 Norwegian state-owned energy company Statkraft announced that it has launched a process for sale of its partially built hydropower plant Cetin in Turkey, and expect that the sale will be completed by the end of the year.